eclipse/packages/charts/hono/README.md

 ## Accessing the Grafana dashboard

-Hono comes with an example Grafana dash board which provides some insight into the messages flowing through the protocol adapters.
+Hono comes with an example Grafana dashboard which provides some insight into the messages flowing through the protocol adapters.
 The following command needs to be run first in order to forward the Grafana service's endpoint to the local host:

 ```bash
 kubectl port-forward service/hono-grafana 3000 -n hono
 ```

-Then the dash board can be opened by pointing your browser to `http://localhost:3000` using credentials `admin:admin`.
+Then the dashboard can be opened by pointing your browser to `http://localhost:3000` using credentials `admin:admin`.

 ## Uninstalling the chart